Abolfazl-Alipour/ScaleInvariantPlaceCells/README.md

 ### Dataset
-Datasets are kept in the Datasets folder.
-You can find scripts required to generate the datasets in the same folder.
+Used datasets are kept [here]([url](https://drive.google.com/drive/folders/1Wa0AWuSkF3eULUVvYQ48eV9kP4teFtNp?usp=share_link)).
+You can create your own datasets or modify the existing ones using the scripts in this repo.

 ### Usage Conditions